-If you ever host a dinner party for a group of psychic mediums, and you need a good conversation piece, the psychic ability known as clairsentience is one of those topics that is sure to get the party started!
+If you ever host a dinner party for a group of psychics, mediums and energy healers, and you need a good conversation piece, the psychic ability known as clairsentience is one of those topics that is sure to get the party started!
+Despite it being the most common 'garden-variety' psychic sense, it is also a complex concept that is sometimes misunderstood, and too often misrepresented.

 Clairaudience or 'psychic hearing’ is a remarkable and rare psychic ability.
 The term clairaudience is derived from the French for ‘clear hearing’ and it refers to the ability to hear sounds, voices and musical tones that cannot be heard by the normal human ear.